sajmoni/nano-panel/README.md

 type: `() => any`

-This function is called whenever the overlay is re rendered.
-Needs to return the data to display in the overlay.
+This function is called whenever the panel is re rendered.
+Needs to return the data to display in the panel.

 `threshold`